joshualawson/lat-test/README.md

 maxProfit := profit.MaxProfit(profitableTrades)

-fmt.Printf("Most profitable trade will have a profit of: %v\n", maxProfit)
+fmt.Printf("The most profitable trade will have a profit of: %v\n", maxProfit)
 ```

 ## Dependencies